yhzhao343/Meet-n-FIT-Server/README.md

 ### Setting up Server Code:

 1. **Installing Runtime Environment:** The code runs on node.js.
 To install node.js.
 Go to [nodejs.org](https://nodejs.org/en/) to download and install the latest version of node.js(7.9.0 when this document is written).
-Follow the prompt of the installer to install
+Follow the prompt of the installer to install.
+The client side code runs in a broweser.
+It is recommanded that you install the latest version of google Chrome.

 2. **Download the source code:** The source code should be provided in a zip file.
 Just unzip the folder.
 Or you can download it from our repository.
 Open a terminal, `cd [your desired saving location]` , run `git clone https://github.com/yhzhao343/Meet-n-FIT-Server.git`.
 You should see a Meet-n-FIT-Server folder.
 Also, copy the provided `config` folder into the `Meet-n-FIT-Server` folder.